 Everyone’s talking about MCT Oil these days – so we’re here to tell you if it’s worth all the hype.
-If you or someone you know is following a low-carb or keto diet, chances are you’ve at least heard of MCT Oil — a highly-concentrated, super-charged oil that contains most of the “good stuff” in coconut oil.
-It’s not only a hot new “it” health product, but it’s become a bit of a buzz word, too…
+If you or someone you know is following a low-carb or keto diet, chances are you’ve at least heard of MCT Oil – a highly-concentrated, super-charged oil that contains most of the “good stuff” in coconut oil.
+It’s not only a hot new “it” health product, but it’s become a bit of a buzzword, too…

 So, what is MCT Oil?
 And how does it differ from coconut oil – which also carries a ton of health benefits?
-And (most importantly), how do you find the best MCT Oil to support your ultimate wellness goals (and avoid the not-so-great ones)?
+And most importantly, how do you find the best MCT Oil to support your ultimate wellness goals (and avoid the not-so-great ones)?

 Let’s start with what exactly this healthy fat is, and where you can find it…

-Where Do You Get MCTs?
+Where Can You Find MCTs?

 You can find MCTs in: